 - 1990s: The first modern liquid cleansers were introduced as an alternative to bar soap for face and body.
 These days, they are available in hundreds of scents and colors with a wide array of formulations that sit side by side on store shelves.
 Many include synthetically derived ingredients, while others are formulated using clean, plant-based ingredients.

-2010 - 2018: Indie Lee introduces antioxidant rich, botanically based facial cleansers that leave skin feeling soft, supple, clean, clear and hydrated.
-They are ideal for all skin types and are free of parabens, synthetic dyes and synthetic fragrance.
-Each of Indie’s multitasking cleanser removes makeup (including eye makeup), dirt and impurities on the face, may be used to clean makeup brushes and can be used with an electronic cleansing brush:
+2010 - 2020: Indie Lee introduces antioxidant rich, botanically based facial cleansers that leave skin feeling soft, supple, clean, clear and hydrated.
+They are ideal for all skin types and are formulated without parabens, synthetic dyes and synthetic fragrance.